aeonguild/aeonwiki/docs/documentation/wallet-cli/options.md

 ### `max-concurrency`

-Max number of threads to use for a parallel job.
+`max-concurrency=<number_of_cpu_threads>`

+Set maximum number of CPU threads used by the daemon process for syncronizing blocks and processing transactions.

 ---